Kerr1291/Crossroads/README.md

 # TODO:

   * (Done) Backup files before mod installation
-  * Used the now tracked mod files install information to uninstall mods
+  * (Done) Used the now tracked mod files install information to uninstall mods
   * Manage mod dependencies and conflicts
+  * Display mod authors and version information
+  * Display/Check mod versions and links
   * Display mod readme files in a viewer

 ...and more?